VedaRePowered/easy-sparse-store-finder/readme.md

 `cd client; npm start` (frontend) and
 `cd server; python3 main.py` (backend)

-Created by:
-Ben Heard,
-Ben Shi,
-Cole Dewis,
-Jacob Guglielmin and
-Jerry Zhou
+Alternatively, download one of our Android APKs or visit our webpage.

+Our project has three forms:
+1. A webpage hosting the client.
+If you allow location access, the app will use your location.
+If you deny access, it will use a set location as a demo
+2. An Android APK with a set location.
+This is used to demonstrate the features of the app.
+3. An Android APK that looks at user location.
+Note that you likely will not get any results with this app: this is because the range that it searches is set low so that it does not use up all of our free API key usage.

 # Technology
 Our project utilizes many different technologies, including:
-- React JavaScript libraries to create a simple, yet effective, web app
+- React JavaScript libraries to create a simple, yet effective, web app. https://reactjs.org/
-- Cordova to package a web app into an android APK
+- Cordova to package a web app into an android APK. https://cordova.apache.org/
-- Google Maps Places API to get data on nearby locations and their popularity
+- Google Maps Places API to get data on nearby locations and their popularity. https://developers.google.com/places/web-service/intro
-- Popular times API, a python extension to Places API
+- Popular times API, a python extension to Places API. https://github.com/m-wrzr/populartimes
-- Cloud Firebase, a cloud based API, to store user ratings and display them to clients
+- Cloud Firebase, a cloud based API, to store user ratings and display them to clients. https://firebase.google.com/
-- Websockets to allow the client and server to communicate
+- Websockets to allow the client and server to communicate. https://pypi.org/project/websockets/

 # Code Structure
 Sparse operates with both a front end and back end.